Customer service (Policy)

 Personal assistive devices

-Public Health Sudbury & Districts is committed to serving people with disabilities who use assistive devices to obtain, use or benefit from our programs, services, events, and activities.
+Public Health Sudbury & Districts is committed to serving people with varying abilities who use assistive devices to obtain, use, or benefit from our programs, services, events, and activities.

 Service animals

-Guide dogs and other service animals are permitted to accompany people with disabilities on Public Health Sudbury & Districts property and in areas of its buildings that are accessible to the public and other third parties.
-It is important to remember that Service Animals are working animals.
-Public Health Sudbury & Districts staff will not distract or disrupt any service animal by touching, petting or talking to the animal.
+Guide dogs and other service animals are permitted to accompany people with special needs on Public Health Sudbury & Districts’ property and in areas of its buildings that are accessible to the public and other third parties.
+It is important to remember that service animals are working animals.
+Public Health Sudbury & Districts workers will not distract or disrupt any service animal by touching, petting or talking to the animal.

-When planning events and activities, Public Health Sudbury & Districts staff will make every reasonable effort to choose sites and locations where service animals are not excluded by law.
+When planning events and activities, Public Health Sudbury & Districts workers will make every reasonable effort to choose sites and locations where service animals are not excluded by law.

 Support persons

-People with disabilities may be accompanied by a support person while participating in our programs, services, events, or activities.
-At no time will people with disabilities who are accompanied by a support person be prevented from having access to his or her support person while on our properties or while attending our events or activities.
+People with special needs may be accompanied by a support person while participating in our programs, services, events, or activities.
+At no time will these clients be prevented from having access to their support person while on our properties or while attending our events or activities.

-Where privacy is a concern, agency staff will ask the person with disabilities whether he or she would like his or her support person present.
+Where privacy is a concern, Public Health Sudbury & Districts workers will ask the person with special needs whether they would like their support person present.

-Where a client with disabilities requires assistance with lifting or toileting activities, a support person is required to accompany the client.
+Where a client requires assistance with lifting or toileting activities, a support person is required to accompany the client.

-Support persons will not be charged admission fees for agency events.
+Support persons will not be charged admission fees for Public Health Sudbury & Districts events.

 Disruption of services